stephanieye/typeorm-api-project/README.md

 - PATCH /comments/:id (needs authorisation with checkJwt and checkIsCommenter middlewares)
 - DELETE /comments/:id (needs authorisation with checkJwt and checkIsCommenter middlewares)

-Lastly, I also needed two endpoints for **Authorisation**: logging in and changing the password (changing the password was not in the scope of the brief, but the tutorial I used taught it (see 'Resources' section below), so I just included it).
+Lastly, two endpoints for **Authentication**: logging in and changing the password.

 - POST /auth/login
 - POST /auth/change-password